All things Common Among Them

 The current culture of America is based on possession, on having and getting things.
 More.
 Fancier.
 Bigger.
 Better.
 And this has toxic results.
 It leads to covetousness, jealousy, greed, pride, and inequality.

-As the author points out, this is not the way Christian nations live.
+As the author points out, this is not the way true Christian ought to live.
 This does put us to shame because the principles Christ taught support this characteristic of the natives rather than our way of life.
+(Granted this is a generalization.)

-Likewise, the Book of Mormon describes a time of enlightenment when the people lived a similar principle as Elias Johnson describes among the Native American tribes:
+Likewise, the Covenant of Christ describes a time of enlightenment when the people lived a similar principle as Elias Johnson describes among the Native American tribes:

-And it came to pass that the disciples whom Jesus had chosen began from that time forth to baptize and to teach as many as did come unto them.
-And as many as were baptized in the name of Jesus were filled with the holy ghost.
-And many of them saw and heard unspeakable things which are not lawful to be written.
-And they taught and did minister one to another, and they had all things common among them, every man dealing justly one with another.
-And it came to pass that they did do all things even as Jesus had commanded them.
-And they who were baptized in the name of Jesus were called the church of Christ.
-3 Nephi 12, paragraph 3
+And Jesus’ disciples began from then on to baptize and teach anyone who came to them.
+Those who were baptized in the name of Jesus were filled with the Holy Ghost.
+Many of them saw and heard unspeakable things that aren’t lawful to be written.
+They taught and ministered to each other; and they had all things common among them, everyone dealing fairly with each other.
+And they did everything just as Jesus had commanded them.
+Those who were baptized in the name of Jesus were called the congregation of Christ.
+3 Nephi 12, paragraph 3and again here:

 The scriptures tell us Enoch's city of Zion dwelt likewise: